amr-abdelhamid/refbook/manuscript/main.md

 G>
 G> \– *- The UML User Guide*

-From this definition, we understand that a component is a physical standalone file; a jar, war, dll, gem, etc. Also, it is replaceable, meaning that it can be deployed on its own.
+From this definition, we understand that a component is a physical standalone file; a jar, war, dll, gem, etc. Also, it is replaceable, meaning that it can be deployed/redeployed on its own.
 Also, we understand that a component may contain one or more smaller modules; and vice versa, a big module may contain one or more components.

 #### Service